sajaldoes/Portfolio/content/about/index.md

 Hello! 👋

-I presently work as a data analyst and have an engineering and computer science degree from Daffodil International University.
+I presently work as a Data Engineer and have an engineering and computer science degree from Daffodil International University.
 My expertise is **Python programming** in Machine Learning, Deep Learning, Data anlytics & visualization and other aspects.
 My competencies include **fast learning**, **adaptive software development**, and **strong problem-solving skills**.
 I enjoy working in groups and communicating effectively with my stakeholders and teammates.
 My hobby is exploring new things about technology.

 ## Education